 Open Science Cafe is designed to inspire and empower students to make their own Cal Poly Science Café event with the researcher, thought leader or creative mover and shaker of their choice.
 This is an opportunity to gain project management experience from start (concept and development) to finish (implementation and assessment) with a mentor.
 The event can relate to any discipline; it doesn’t have to be about science.

 After reviewing applications, we will meet with selected students to discuss their ideas.
-A winner will be announced by January 31, 2014.

 - Applications will be accepted from individual students only.